Tox21 Program Goals

 To achieve these goals, the objectives of the Tox21 program are to:

-To more broadly address evolving challenges in toxicology, Tox21 partners developed a new strategic and operational plan that expands the focus of the program’s research activities.
+To address evolving challenges in toxicology more broadly, the Tox21 partners developed a new strategic and operational plan that expands the focus of the program’s research activities.
 These new areas of focus are:

-1. Develop alternative test systems that are predictive of human toxicity and dose response.
+1. Develop alternative test systems that predict human toxicity and dose response

-3. Curate and characterize legacy in vivo toxicity studies.
+3. Curate and characterize long-lasting in vivo toxicity studies

-4. Establish scientific confidence in in vitro test systems and integrated assay batteries.
+4. Set scientific confidence in in vitro test systems and combined assay series

-5. Refine and deploy in vitro methods for characterizing pharmacokinetics and in vitro dispositions.
+5. Refine and launch in vitro methods for characterizing pharmacokinetics and in vitro dispositions

-To accommodate the new strategic direction and the expansion in focus of the Tox21 collaboration, a central functional group called the cross-partner project was created.
+To assist in the new strategic direction and the expansion in focus of the Tox21 partnership, a central functional group called the cross-partner project was created.
 Cross-partner projects are defined research activities that fall into one of the five areas of focus and must have project support from two or more Tox21 partners.
-The projects have three-year terms and are reviewed annually by the Tox21 leadership, enabling a more formal research planning and execution process.
-Learn more about the Tox21 cross-partner projects.
+The projects have three-year terms and are reviewed annually by the Tox21 leadership, allowing a more formal research planning and execution process.

 Tox21 Scientific Themes